xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-12-13_upgrade_potato_store.md

  * Given that the "leonard" "city" "Capital" has resource "steel" count 2.

 ### Afegir el leveledComponent al Potato store
+ * Go to the contained "deck" "Potato store".
  * The _level_ number should be 1.

 ### Crear el PotatoStoreUpgrader